xrgtn/nsrun/README.md

    namespace, with all other traffic except ICMP silently dropped with extreme prejudice, even NTP and DHCP).
 With net namespace prepared beforehand, **nsrun** _enters_ it while _creating_ all other necessary namespaces.
-4. create unasuming regular user account in jail, to run target binary;
+4. create unprivileged user account in jail (with unassuming name like "user" or "foobar"), to run target binary;
 5. currently, **nsrun** mounts fake data over /proc/bus/pci only (so that jailed `lspci` will return empty list of devices).
 If you need to fake /proc/cpuinfo or hide other parts, manual intervention is required inside